Computer Science Student Resume Example

 How long should I make my Computer Science Student resume?

-What is the best way to format a Computer Science Student resume?
+What is the best way to format my Computer Science Student resume?

-Which keywords are important to highlight in a Computer Science Student resume?
+What are the most common mistakes to avoid on a Computer Science Student resume?